IRSAAtUMn/RWorkshop18/docs/05-Logistic.md

 ### State Colors

-Recall the election data set from the data visualization section.
+Recall the election data set introduced by Alicia Johnson.
 The variable **Red** has been added to the data set to indicate whether the state's color is red (1 if red, 0 otherwise).

 * Is per capita income related to whether a state is red?
 * If a state has a high per capita income, is it more or less likely to be red?